playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 # Async components

 // TODO: Talk about how, once we have a loading pattern and a designation between the client and server, it enables a lot of cool data loading mechanisms

+// TODO: Talk about the server-only `cache` API

 # `<Activity>`